MBODM/DotNetBinariesSize/README.md

 - For WPF in .NET 6 the R2R option has __no impact__ on the output binary size.
 - For WPF in .NET 7 the R2R option increases the output binary size by __~12MB__.

+### Additional notes
+- The publish process in .NET 7 took substantially more time than in .NET 6, foremost on first publish (~52s).
+- While in .NET 6 the R2R option had no impact on binary size for WinForms and WPF applications, in .NET 7 it had an impact (see above).

 ### Screenshots

 ![CLI6](Screenshots/ResultCLI6.png)